How to Support Your Local Bookstores Right Now | Washingtonian (DC)

 Solid State Books

-This H Street coffee-bar-slash-bookstore is closed to the public, but they will be taking curbside orders for books and gift cards over the phone at 202-897-4201 or through their website.
+This H Street coffee-bar/bookstore is closed to the public, but it will be taking curbside orders for books and gift cards over the phone at 202-897-4201 or through the website.